fenixD3/SnowCrash/level09/Ressources/writeup.md

 ![](./img/cat_token.png)

 This string look like a something hashed.
-Try execute `ltrace` with level09
+Try to execute `ltrace` with level09

 ![](./img/ltrace.png)